-Grant continued, "This natural seclusion has allowed us to operate dozens of weapon development and warehousing programs and a huge underground munitions factory."
+Grant continued, "This seclusion has allowed us to operate dozens of weapon development and warehousing programs along an otherwise unused stretch of rail, including a huge underground munitions factory."

 "Because Sullivant's Hill is so close to Columbus, it shares the city's greatest advantage."